The minimum throughput of 40,000 TEUs per annum shall be assured to be considered for allotment of Fixed Berthing Window.

 The policy covers the following activities:-

-No agency shall undertake to perform these activities in JNPT, without having a valid licence issued by JNPT for the Stevedoring and shore handling operations.
+No agency shall undertake to perform these activities in JNPA, without having a valid licence issued by JNPA for the Stevedoring and shore handling operations.

 Stevedoring and Shore handling policy does not apply to a port operated Stevedoring and Shore handling; this exemption is only for operations entirely carried out by port and not for operations carried out by agents partly or fully using the port’s labour.
 This policy also does not apply to PPP & BoT berth operations.